JackPieCZ/EEPPR/README.md

 python ./method/main.py --file path/to/your/event_file.raw
 ```

 2. For analysing any sequence from the EE3P3D dataset simply enter the sequence name.
-For example, `led`.
+For example, `led`, `highcontrastdot`, `screen`, `motor`, ect.
 For all sequence names, check the `dataset` folder or `dataset/config.json`.
 ```console
 python ./method/main.py -f led
 ```